pixel

 A FEW CONFIG RECOMMENDATIONS

-As first, here below is a list of a few special locations where you can change security and various other settings with (Local) Group Policy or gpedit.msc (a MMC type of program):
+As first, here below is a list of a few special locations where you can change security and various other settings with (Local) Group Policy (i.e. "gpedit.msc"), which is a MMC type of program:

 Local Computer Policy - Computer Configuration - Administrative Templates